Correcting Breast Asymmetry

 Right Mastopexy (Breast Lift) and Left Breast Reduction (Early recovery phase – 8 weeks) – Images

-Breast Asymmetry Surgery is particularly challenging
+Breast Asymmetry Surgery is a particularly challenging breast surgery procedure

 “You can have TWO different Breasts with TWO different surgeries with TWO different outcomes that will both age and change TOO differently over time.”